 The health measures in the Aquatic Code have been formally adopted by the World Assembly of the Delegates of the OIE Members.
-This 16th edition incorporates the modifications to the Aquatic Code agreed during the 81th General Session in May 2013.
-The 2013 edition includes revised information on the following chapters: glossary; notification of diseases and epidemiological information; criteria for listing aquatic animal diseases; diseases listed by the OIE; import risk analysis; infection with Aphanomyces invadans (epizootic ulcerative syndrome); and infection with infectious salmon anaemia virus.
+The 2014 edition includes an updated version of the table of contents and the glossary, and revised information on the following subjects: notification of diseases, and provision of epidemiological information; criteria for listing aquatic animal diseases; diseases listed by the OIE; quality of Aquatic Animal Health Services; certification procedures; necrotizing hepatopancreatitis; infection with yellow head virus; and infection with infectious salmon anaemia virus.
+In addition, amendments were made throughout the disease-specific chapters to ensure alignment between relevant chapters.

 The development of these standards and recommendations results from the ongoing work of one of the OIE's Specialist Commissions, the OIE Aquatic Animal Health Standards Commission (Aquatic Animals Commission).
 This Commission, which comprises six elected members and one observer, meets twice yearly to address its work programme.
 The Commission also draws upon the expertise of internationally renowned specialists to prepare draft texts for new chapters of the Aquatic Code or revise existing chapters in light of advances in veterinary knowledge.
 The views of the National Delegates of OIE Members are systematically sought through the circulation of draft and revised texts.
 As well, the Aquatic Animals Commission collaborates closely with the OIE Terrestrial Animal Health Standards Commission on issues needing a harmonised approach, and with the Biological Standards and Scientific Commissions to ensure the Aquatic Animals Commission's work is based on the latest scientific information.